squaremiledev/asynctransport/README.md

 - no Java NIO/Socket knowledge necessary to use it efficiently

-- easily extendable, with some extensions under active development (Aeron Cluster, Chronicle Queue, Ring Buffer, TCP endpoints simulators)
+- easily extendable, with some extensions already developed (Aeron Cluster, Chronicle Queue, Ring Buffer, TCP endpoints simulators)

 - ideal for event-sourced systems